 It’s true!
 There’s a science journal out there for kids.
 Real scientists submit papers there that are then reviewed by kids.
 If your kids are interested in learning more about scientific research and review process, sign them up for Frontiers for Young Minds. (for ages 8-15).

 Museums and science centers: Go visit your local science and technology museums.
 Explore the exhibits and participate in STEM activities there.

-Movie night!: Grab the popcorn and queue up a science-themed Hollywood movie, such as Hidden Figures, Apollo 13, or The Martian.
-(Common Sense Media provides ratings and excellent descriptions of movies to help you determine if the subject matter is appropriate for your child.)
+Movie night!: Grab the popcorn and queue up a science-themed Hollywood movie, such as Hidden Figures, and The Mars Generation, or tune in to shows like Emily's Wonder Lab, Xploration Outer Space, or Project Mc2.
+(Common Sense Media provides ratings and excellent descriptions of media to help you determine if the subject matter is appropriate for your child.)

 SHARE WITH US!